 Another major assumption of the OFMF Architecture is that the Fabric Manager (per OFMF definition) need not be a single entity or single thread of execution.
 Even a modest sized fabric may have multiple Fabric Manager instances running, each in control of specific components.
 Each such FM may converse with the same Provider, or each may have its own Provider.
 The Provider instance is responsible for aggregating the resources from all FMs it is servicing, tracking the associated states and managing the associated resource IDs and Redfish namespace mappings.

-It is the number of providers of a fabric type that register with the OFMF that determines how many ‘Fabric Instances’ appear in the OFMF’s Redfish collection for that fabric type.
+It is the number of Providers of a fabric type that register with the OFMF that determines how many ‘Fabric Instances’ appear in the OFMF’s Redfish collection for that fabric type.
 If one Provider is presenting one fabric-specific API to the OFMF Services, that one Provider is responsible for aggregating the namespaces and resources for all FMs reporting through it.
 If multiple Providers are communicating with the OFMF, there will be one Fabric Instance for each Provider.
 Clients will see multiple ‘fabrics’ in the Redfish Service.

 In the case of multiple fabrics of the same type being reported to the OFMF, the OFMF will not aggregate the resources into one ‘greater’ fabric.
-If the administration wishes the OFMF Redfish Service to model multiple fabrics, an administration client must do such aggregation of the associated Redfish objects.
+If the administration wishes the OFMF Redfish Service to model multiple fabrics, an administration client must do such aggregation of the associated Redfish objects to create and populate an aggregated Fabric Instance.

 Thus, the fabric administration is ultimately responsible for aggregating the resources of multiple FMs into a single ‘fabric instance’ as modelled by the OFMF.
 This can be accomplished by doing such aggregation in the Provider layer, or through manipulations of the OFMF Redfish models at the client level.
 Aggregation of resources from multiple fabric Providers into one ‘Fabric Instance’ object is not within the scope of the OFMF’s duties.